-On June 11, 1996, the Last Post Fund amended its Letters Patent to create the “Unmarked Grave Program” whose objective is to provide a permanent military-style marker for eligible Veterans who lie in unmarked graves.
+On June 11th 1996, the Last Post Fund created the “Unmarked Grave Program” whose objective is to provide a permanent military-style marker for eligible Veterans who lie in unmarked graves.

-The Program is available to eligible Veterans whose grave has not had a permanent headstone or foot marker for five years or more, and who have not previously received funeral and burial funding from the Last Post Fund or Veterans Affairs Canada (as a marker may be provided under another Program).
+The Program is available to eligible Veterans whose grave has not had a permanent headstone or foot marker for five years or more, and who have not previously received funeral and burial funding from the Last Post Fund or Veterans Affairs Canada.

 Proof of military service stating rank and military unit is required.
 The Last Post Fund may be able to assist with obtaining military service records from Library & Archives Canada if supplied with the full name and date of birth of a Canadian Veteran.

 Library & Archives Canada maintains a “Soldiers of the First World War” database that holds the attestation papers for those who served during World War One.
-This database may be viewed at:
+This database may be viewed by clicking here.

 Please note: The Last Post Fund does not have access to service records for those who served with the Allied Forces.
 Proof of service for Allied Veterans must be provided by the applicant.